rssh/dotty-cps-async/docs/Features.rst

  * CpsMonadDefaultMemoization - if computations are cached in your monad by default.
  * CpsMonadInplaceMemoization - for imperative monads
  * CpsMonadPureMemoization - for pure effect monads.
+ * CpsMonadDynamicMemoization - for monads with custom memoization, which resolved with call-side types.

 Custom value discard